 How does my family member get an appointment?

-If you are concerned your family member is upset and may need to talk to someone, they can contact the Counselling Service by calling (01) 8961407 or visiting us on the 3rd floor of 7-9 South Leinster Street.
+If you are concerned that your family member is upset and may need to talk to someone, they can arrange a first appointment by clicking here and booking a SNAP (Support and Needs Assessment Planning) appointment using our online booking system..
 Our services are free of charge to all registered Students of Trinity College.

-Students can also avail of the Peer Mentoring or Student 2 Student service, where a student who is familiar with the University and trained in listening and support skills can meet with your family member to chat things out.
+Students can also avail of the Student 2 Student service, where a student who is familiar with the University and trained in listening and support skills can meet with your family member to chat things out.